Go Back

 Instructions

-• Cook the bacon in a skillet.
+• Cook the bacon in a skillet until golden brown and crispy.
 Then, dice into smaller pieces.
 Set aside.

-• Trim the bottom of the Brussels sprouts and remove the outer layer leaves if they are bruised or damaged.
+• Prep Brussels sprouts: Trim the bottom of the sprouts and remove the outer layer leaves if they are bruised or damaged.
 Cut them in half lengthwise, from top to bottom.
 If there are some that are too large, quarter them for even cooking.

-• Then, give them a toss and drizzle more olive oil if needed.
+• Create steam to soften: Then, give them a toss and drizzle more olive oil if needed.
 Add about 2 to 3 tablespoons of water (or as needed), this will create steam and help them cook faster in the center.
 Continue cooking them for another 6 to 8 minutes, tossing occasionally, until crisp tender.
 Season with salt and pepper to taste.

-• Push the brussels sprouts to the side of the pan.
-Melt 2 tablespoons of butter, and saute the shallots and garlic for about 2 minutes until fragrant.
+• Cook aromatics and add bacon: Push the sprouts to the side of the pan.
+Melt 2 tablespoons of butter, and cook the shallots and garlic for about 2 minutes until fragrant.
 Then, bring everything back together.
 Add the diced cooked bacon.

-• Turn off the heat.
+• Finish with maple syrup: Turn off the heat.
 Finish with a few drizzles of maple syrup to taste.
 Season with more salt and pepper if needed.
 Serve immediately.
 Enjoy!

 Notes